CLOSE X

 Father and daughter owners of the winery Marianna Grottolella

-The taste of the region begins in the nose, trickles down the throat and makes its way to your memory, is how vintner Salvatore Molettieri described how wine should be tasted and evaluated “It must reach your body’s temperature and then you will know if this wine is for you or maybe for someone else,” he told us.
+The taste of the region begins in the nose, trickles down the throat and makes its way to your memory.
+This is how vintner Salvatore Molettieri describes how one should taste and evaluate wine.
+“It must reach your body’s temperature and then you will know if this wine is for you or maybe for someone else,” he told us.
 “Never keep drinking if it burns your throat even for a moment.”

 Food and wine lovers, aficionados and not necessarily experts, will find programs around Irpinia to be educational and fun.
 None of those who peopled these special places our small group visited were intimidating; all were welcoming and were wonderful teachers encouraging students to get in touch with their tastes and passions.